Honduras Travel Guide: 10-Day Itinerary, Hidden Gems & Safety Tips

-The intrigue: that it is considered one of the most dangerous countries in the world outside of war zones) and that one of it's largest cities is the former "murder capital of the world".
-So of course, I wanted to dig deeper.
+The intrigue: Honduras is often considered one of the most dangerous countries in the world outside of war zones, with San Pedro Sula once known as the former "murder capital of the world."
+That’s precisely what intrigued us.
+Instead of letting the headlines define our experience, we set out to explore the real Honduras.

 TABLE OF CONTENTS